jfparmentier/horizontalTrackSimulation/README.md

 In ideal mode, `a₂ = 0`, so the cart continues at constant speed.
 In friction mode, the speed decreases until the cart stops or reaches the end of the track.

+During this phase, the displayed slack section of string keeps almost the same length it had when S2 reached the support.
+Its curve deepens as S1 approaches the pulley instead of visually stretching or shrinking the string.

 ### Numerical Integration and Events

 For constant acceleration over a time interval `Δt`, the engine uses the exact kinematic equations: